 In ancient times, many artisans lived in the vicinity.
 Furthermore, the temple is almost entirely made of Pentelic marble.
 However, the base is made of limestone.
 Furthermore, it has 34 columns; 6 each in the front and rear, and 13 each side.
 In the seventh century, the temple was convert in to the church of St. Georgios.

 The Temple of Vesta is a Roman temple in Tivoli, Italy that can be trace to the early 1st century B.C.
 Furthermore, its ruins sit on the acropolis of the city, overlooking the falls of the Aniene.
 However, the “Temple of Vesta” has been a source of inspiration for architects in various parts of the world, varying from building designs to landscaped gardens.
-Furthermore, this design was reproduce in England with the “Temple of Ancient Virtue”; “Mussenden Temple” in Ireland and the “Temple of the Sibyl” in Poland.
+Furthermore, this design was reproduced in England with the “Temple of Ancient Virtue”; “Mussenden Temple” in Ireland and the “Temple of the Sibyl” in Poland.